zacbir/neverendingpretending.net/Posts/[draft] family-ties-character-creation.md

 > "Mister Simon Brinkman?
 This is Sergeant Dennis Beauchamp with the Virginia State Police.
 This call is in regards to a Matthew Brinkman.
 Please call at your earliest convenience.
 Day or night.
 Thank you."

+In the next session, we'll witness Simon's father's funeral, and see how he handles family he hasn't seen in years.